aneesh-bharadwaj/aneesh-bharadwaj/README.md

 # Hi there, I'm Aneesh Bharadwaj K S 👋

-Welcome to my GitHub profile!
 I'm a passionate B.Tech student with a keen interest in CS & AIML.
 I love exploring new technologies, working on exciting projects, and learning through hands-on experience.

 ## 👨‍💻 About Me